6.1.3 Quantum Statistics#

 Fermions:

-This is the Boltzmann distribution: the average energy fraction of a classical harmonic oscillator or any mode at energy \(\varepsilon\) in thermal equilibrium.
+This is the Boltzmann distribution: the mean occupation number of a single mode at energy \(\varepsilon\) in thermal equilibrium, also called the Boltzmann occupation factor.

-Physical Interpretation: At high temperature, the quantum statistical nature (BE vs FD) becomes invisible.
+Physical Interpretation: In this dilute regime the mode is almost always empty (\(\langle \hat{n} \rangle \ll 1\)), so two particles rarely share it and the quantum statistical nature (BE vs FD) becomes invisible.
 The system behaves classically.
-This is the correspondence principle: quantum and classical statistics agree when quantum effects are negligible (\(\hbar \omega \ll k_B T\)).
+This is the non-degenerate limit: quantum and classical statistics agree when the occupation is dilute (\(\varepsilon \gg k_B T\)).

 Summary#